Dutchminister/CellularElysium/README.md

 # Conways Game of Life ScreenSaver

 ## Description
 Give life to your screensaver!
+Tested on Windows 10

 ## Installation
 1. Install dependencies: